Ohuruogu: Policy, Tractor Affordability, Accessibility Crucial for Agriculture Mechanisation

 James Emejo in Abuja

-The Chief Executive, TracTrac Mechanisation Services Limited, Mr. Godson Ohuruogu, has said the country’s efforts towards agriculture mechanisation depended largely on government’s policy direction and the ability of farmers to access tractors when needed.
+The Chief Executive, TracTrac Mechanisation Services Limited, Mr. Godson Ohuruogu, has said the country’s efforts towards agriculture mechanisation depended largely on government’s policy direction and the ability of farmers to access tractors at affordable prices when needed.

-He said understanding the specific types of tractor services required as well as affordability of services, and awareness were critical to achieving success.
+He said understanding the specific types of tractor services required as well as awareness were critical to achieving success.

-Ohuruogu spoke at the “The State of Mechanization Ecosystem in Nigeria” stakeholder forum which was organized by the firm in Abuja, over the weekend.
+Ohuruogu spoke at the “The State of Mechanization Ecosystem in Nigeria” stakeholder forum which was organized by the firm in Abuja.

 TracTrac is a Nigerian company focused on providing mechanisation services to smallholder farmers to improve agricultural productivity and food security in the country and across Africa.